Great Pyramid of Giza: Pyramidion and missing tip

-In 1874 a mast was installed on the top by the Scottish astronomer Sir David Gill who, whilst returning from work involving observing a rare Venus transit, was invited to survey Egypt and began by surveying the Great Pyramid.
-His results measuring the pyramid were accurate to within 1 mm and the survey mast is still in place to this day.
+In 1874 a mast was installed on the top by the Scottish astronomer David Gill who, while returning from observing a rare Venus transit, was invited to survey Egypt and began by surveying the Great Pyramid.
+His measurements of the pyramid were accurate to within 1 mm.
+The mast was damaged in 2019 by a man who evaded security and climbed the pyramid; however, as the mast was periodically changed due to erosion and so was considered a modern object, the trespasser did not violate Egypt's strict laws regarding antiquities.

 Interior

-The internal structure consists of three main chambers (the King's-, Queen's- and Subterranean Chamber), the Grand Gallery and various corridors and shafts.
+The internal structure consists of three main chambers (the King's, Queen's and Subterranean Chambers), the Grand Gallery and various corridors and shafts.
+None of the interior walls were decorated or inscribed, as was the norm for tombs of the 4th dynasty, apart from the marks and names of work-gangs left on blocks of the relieving chambers.

 There are two entrances into the pyramid: the original and a forced passage, which meet at a junction.
 From there, one passage descends into the Subterranean Chamber, while the other ascends to the Grand Gallery.
 From the beginning of the gallery three paths can be taken: